Collect requests, collaborate with stakeholders, and manage approvals

 When it comes to your procurement career, you are in the driver’s seat.
 However, it can be an uphill battle to get the resources and tools you need to thrive, whether that’s funding to attend a conference or a new software to cut down on paperwork.

-Our upcoming webinar will help you make the case to your management for tools and resources to enhance your process.
-Special guest Paul Brennan, founder of ProcurePath and Director of Purchasing for County of Rockland, will provide advice from 25 years as an educator and practitioner, to help procurement teams successfully advocate for the support they need to advance their careers and the profession.
+In our webinar “Invest in your procurement function for better outcomes organization-wide,” special guest Paul Brennan, founder of ProcurePath and Director of Purchasing for County of Rockland, provides advice from 25 years as an educator and practitioner to help procurement teams successfully advocate for the support they need to advance their careers and the profession.
+Watch the webinar on-demand now.